Food Tours of Japan

 On these Food Tours of Japan, you can also expect to see plenty of Japan’s rich culture, history and beautiful scenery.
-You will see the city of Nagasaki and it the history that extends to well before the A Bomb.
-Kumamoto is an ancient castle town an it houses one of Japan’s best castles.
+You will see the city of Nagasaki and it the history that extends to well before the A-Bomb.
+Kumamoto is an ancient castle town and it houses one of Japan’s best castles.
 Kyushu is famous for its hot springs and one of the most picturesque hot spring (onsen) towns is Kurokawa.
 As if that was not enough some of Japans best ceramic pottery comes from Imari and the National Ceramics museum has to be seen to be believed.

-Of course, as the name suggests, these these Food Tours of Japan are about food.
+Of course, as the name suggests, these Food Tours of Japan are about food.
 Kyushu is often referred to as the food bowl of Japan.
 It is well recognised for the freshest ingredients and widest choice.
 When preparing a tour that is about cuisine, the best of the best in every sector makes Kyushu the stand out winner.
 So this is why food tours are in Kyushu, not just the great exhibits.

 Food Tour News